Frequently Asked Questions

 You can view our pricing guide for current pricing.

-If you have a difficult work schedule and can only show up for part of the inspection we encourage you to arrive around 2 and half hours after the start of the inspection.
-If you can’t attend (or don’t want to) you will still receive the written inspection report detailing the findings and we will discuss the findings with you by phone at your convenience.
+If you have limited availability we recommend arriving 2 hours after the start of the inspection.
+If you can’t attend (or don’t want to) we will call you to discuss.
+Regardless you will receive the written inspection report within 24 hours of the inspection.

-I work a regular full time schedule, are you available to perform inspections on nights or weekends?
+I work 9-5, are you available nights or weekends?

 Can you get me in on short notice I only have X days to get my inspection done?